 A Ministry of Public Safety and Solicitor General Criminal Record Check - Children and Vulnerable Adults must be completed through Kardel.
+The potential staff member provides consent for Kardel to do the Criminal Record Review.
 Kardel submits the request; the applicant is not formally hired until the clearance letter is received by Kardel.

-If the applicant has completed a Criminal Record Check within Date of Last Review: June 1st, 2022 the previous six months, they may complete a Sharing form to have the Ministry to share the results with Kardel.
+If the applicant has completed a Criminal Record Check within the previous six months, they may complete a Sharing form to have the Ministry to share the results with Kardel.

 Kardel may opt to submit our own form rather than the Sharing form as the Sharing form process can take longer.
 The result of the CRC and the original Consent for Release of Information and Acknowledgements form required for the Criminal Record Check must be electronically stored by Kardel for 33 years.
 All employees are required to update this Criminal Record Check every (5) five years.
 For a new recruit, if a Criminal record check is returned indicating they should not work with vulnerable populations, the person is not qualified and will not be hired.

-For a current staff, when a Criminal Record Check is returned indicating a person should not work with vulnerable populations, the Director of HR will create a safety plan to ensure the individual is not working with the people we serve, nor will they have access to private and confidential information.
+For a current staff, when a Criminal Record Check is returned indicating a person should not work with vulnerable populations, the Manager of Human Resources will create a safety plan to ensure the individual is not working with the people we serve, nor will they have access to private and confidential information.
 If a remedy is not possible, the person is deemed unqualified, will be ineligible to work and termination is required.
-Expiry dates and resubmissions are tracked by the HR Assistant.
+Expiry dates and re-submissions are tracked by the HR Assistant.